BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-component.md

 In Android 13 and above, you need to define and add runtime permission for notifications.

-When this permission is not defined correctly, calling the `post` method will automatically ask you to add the permission to `AndroidManifest.xml`.
+When this permission is not defined correctly, calling `post` may trigger the system permission flow or fail directly, so you should request the permission before posting.

+Notification channels and channel groups are created automatically on the first `post`.
+If the system already has a channel or group with the same ID, `BetterAndroid` will reuse it instead of trying to create it again.

 Please refer to [Notification runtime permission](https://developer.android.com/develop/ui/views/notifications/notification-permission).